Man found dead after police standoff in Torrance was the Monterey Park shooting suspect, sheriff says

 The man found dead inside a white cargo van after a standoff with police in Torrance, California, has been confirmed as the person suspected of carrying out a mass shooting in Monterey Park Saturday night, according to police.

-Huu Can Tran, 72, died from a self-inflicted gunshot wound, Los Angeles County Sheriff Robert Luna said during a news conference Sunday afternoon.
+Huu Can Tran, 72, was pronounced dead at the scene following a self-inflicted gunshot wound, Los Angeles County Sheriff Robert Luna said during a news conference Sunday afternoon.

 Tran is suspected of opening fire at a dance studio in Monterey Park, killing 10 people and injuring 10 more as the city's large Asian American community was celebrating Lunar New Year weekend, Luna said.